 The NHS website has a wealth of information to help you manage your health, including a comprehensive health guide and symptom checker, information on medicines, and healthy living tools and advice.
 The NHS website has also been expanded to include information on local services, and improvements have been made to the heart and blood pressure monitoring tools.

-For the NHS App, people can now view their clinical records (including test results), order repeat prescriptions, view messages from their GP surgery, and manage routine appointments securely through the App.
-More people will also be able to self-refer for specific conditions, too.
+The NHS App allows you to view your clinical records (including test results), order repeat prescriptions, view messages from your GP surgery, and manage routine appointments.
+More people will also be able to self-refer for specific conditions through the App too.

 NHS App The NHS website (nhs.uk)Promoting the use of pharmacies first

-Community pharmacies can now offer treatment for seven common conditions without patients needing to see a GP.
+Community pharmacies can now also offer treatment for seven common conditions without patients needing to see a GP for a prescription.

-Highly trained pharmacists at approximately 98% of local pharmacies in mid and south Essex can now assess and provide treatment for earache, impetigo, infected insect bites, shingles, sinusitis, sore throat, and urinary tract infections (UTIs) for women aged 16-64 – without the need for a GP appointment.
+Highly trained pharmacists at approximately 98% of local pharmacies in mid and south Essex can now assess and provide treatment for:

 If the pharmacy team is unable to help, they can direct you to the right healthcare professional for your needs.